 I am Kiko, a female, red, spayed purebred Shiba Inu.
 I'm 6 years old and weigh about 19 lbs.
 I'm a beautiful Shiba girl - a very typical Shiba, and would do best in a home without other dogs and without young children.
 While I've lived with other dogs, I get bossy when it comes to food or treats.
 I get upset and excited around cats and squirrels and become vocal.
 I like to bark, pull on my leash and just go crazy when I see them.
 I'm easily excited when this happens and I get grumpy when people tell me not to get excited.
 Because of this reactivity, they say I need a very experienced home to sometimes manage my outbursts.
 (For more info on reactive dogs, check this link - http://blog.smartanimaltraining.com/2014/04/15/reactivity-and-aggression-in-dogs-managing-and-treating/

 I also suffer from seasonal allergies and eat a no grain, no poultry diet.
 I'm currently eating Evangers White Fish and Venison, but have also eaten Canidae Pure Ocean and Orijen regional red with no issues.
 From time to time, I might need medications to keep my skin condition controlled.
 I was rehomed mainly due to the allergies, but also because I have bitten my owners when they try to handle me when I'm very excited.
-My foster homes have used muzzles on me but no longer need to.
+My foster homes have used muzzles on me but no longer need to for daily interactions.
+When I visit the groomers and vet's offices, I am muzzled for everyone else's safety..
 They have been correcting me when I snap due to excitement, and working on me so that I'm not so easily excited, but please know that I've been this way for all 6 years of my life, so it's going to be awhile before I don't care about squirrels and cats!

 When I'm not excited about squirrels, cats, and birds, I enjoy being pet by my family and being nearby and given a lot of attention.
 What Shiba isn't a Diva?!
 I'm not very good about being handled by strangers, not very good around other dogs and can be terrible at groomers and vet offices.Applicants should have some familiarity with this breed and be committed to working with her by doing some obedience and behavior modification training.